-A broad information base is the foundation of a targeted internationalisation.
-The aim of the International Bureau is to support the BMBF in its international positioning and strategic planning by revealing the monitoring trend in research and innovation.
-The BMBF relies on existing national, European and international data collection processes and intensifies connections where this makes sense.
-Monitoring ranges from the internationalisation of the German research landscape to the international developments and cooperation options of important partner countries.
+A broad information base is the foundation of targeted internationalisation.
+The aim of the International Bureau is to support the BMBF in its international positioning and strategic planning by detecting trends in research and innovation.
+The BMBF relies on existing national, European and international data collection processes and intensifies connections where appropriate and useful.
+Monitoring extends from the internationalisation of the German research landscape to developments abroad, and cooperation opportunities with key partner countries.

-The International Bureau also evaluates statistical and bibliometric data for selected countries (sample diagram):
+The International Bureau also processes and analyses statistical and bibliometric data for selected countries (sample diagram):